Volkswagen Polo hatchback - MPG, running costs & CO2

 Volkswagen previously offered a single 94bhp 1.6-litre diesel engine, and you’ll want to hunt out a used example if you want the best economy; this engine officially returns almost 60mpg.

-All Polos cost £150 a year in road tax.
+All Polos cost the standard rate in road tax.

 The three-year/60,000-mile warranty Volkswagen provides with each new car it sells is average, but many other manufacturers offer more generous policies.
 Pick a Kia Rio, for example, and you're covered for seven years or 100,000 miles.